+A felony;

-- A felony; - A misdemeanor that will cause an arrestee to be held over 48 hours; or - An infraction that will cause an arrestee to be held over 48 hours.
+- A misdemeanor that will cause an arrestee to be held over 48 hours; or - An infraction that will cause an arrestee to be held over 48 hours.

-Per MPP section 5-03/005.50, a PCD is not required for the following:
+Per Manual of Policy and Procedures (MPP) Section 5-03/005.50 - Probable Cause Declarations, a PCD is not required for the following:

-- Arrests made pursuant to a warrant, including Ramey Warrants, as all warrants have prior judicial review; - Misdemeanor suspects who are to be released on citation prior to 48 hours after the time of arrest; - Juvenile detainees who are not being released to the Probation Department (e.g., subject released to their parents/guardian); - Parole violators (3056 P.C.); or - Military deserters.
+- Arrests made pursuant to a warrant, including Ramey Warrants, as all warrants have prior judicial review; - Misdemeanor suspects who are to be released on citation prior to 48 hours after the time of arrest; - Juvenile detainees who are not being released to the Probation Department (e.g., subject released to their parents/guardian or are in protective custody); - Parole violators (3056 P.C.); or - Military deserters.